 “Just a few years ago, we were happy when we stopped the curve from increasing, but with our new Boston Brace 3D, we’re almost expecting to see curve improvement,” says Boston O&P clinician Hector Paez.

 Boston O&P’s Curve Correction Success Stories

-Most patients achieve greater than 50% correction of the primary curve when wearing the Boston Brace 3D according to the prescribed wear schedule.
+Most children and teens with scoliosis achieve greater than 50% correction of the primary curve when wearing the Boston Brace 3D according to the prescribed wear schedule.
 Here are some recent success stories we’ve experienced with the Boston Brace 3D:

 - Reagan: After five months of wearing the Boston Brace 3D for 18 hours a day, along with 20 minutes of Schroth therapy five days a week, Reagan’s spinal curve went from a 29-degree curve to 22. >>Read more.